Skip to content

 Browse homes or get an AIP

-You can start viewing or get an agreement in principle (AIP) first.
-An AIP shows what you might borrow and usually involves a soft search, so it won’t harm your credit file.
-It typically lasts 30–90 days.
+You can start viewing straight away, or get an agreement in principle (AIP) first.
+An AIP is a lender’s estimate of what you could borrow, and it usually runs off a soft credit search, so it leaves no mark on your credit file.
+Most last 30–90 days.

 4. 04